Gathedev/job-and-salaries-in-data-science/README.md

 # job-and-salaries-in-data-science
-In this project we used dataset from Kaggle.
-We used python for data cleaning, visualization and analysis.
-After that we drew meaningful insights from the data to help job seekers and employers.
-We have also created a Power BI dashboard to visualize the data in an efficient way.
+In this project, I utilized Python for data cleaning, visualization, and analysis to extract meaningful insights from the data.
+I employed data visualization techniques to create an interactive Power BI dashboard, enhancing the efficiency of data presentation.
+The project provided actionable insights to assist job seekers in understanding trends and patterns in the data science job market.